Max Strus NBA Playoffs Player Props: Heat vs. Knicks

-Max Strus and the rest of the Miami Heat hit the court versus the New York Knicks in the NBA Playoffs on Saturday, at 3:30 PM ET.
+Max Strus and his Miami Heat teammates face the New York Knicks in the 2023 NBA Playoffs, at 7:30 PM ET on Monday.

-In this article we will break down Strus' prop bets, using stats to help you make good predictions.
+If you'd like to make predictions on Strus' performance, we look at his available prop bets, using stats and trends, below.

 Max Strus Prop Bets vs. the Knicks